-The graduate faculty also includes the president, the provost, vice provosts and associate provosts, the Dean of the Graduate College, deans and associate deans of the other colleges, the dean of library services, and the directors and associate directors of research institutes.
+The graduate faculty also includes the president, the provost, vice provosts and associate provosts, the dean of the Graduate College, deans and associate deans of the other colleges, the dean of library services, and the directors and associate directors of research institutes.

-Individuals pursuing a graduate degree at Iowa State University are not eligible for Graduate Faculty membership.Rights and Responsibilities
+Individuals pursuing a graduate degree at Iowa State University are not eligible for Graduate Faculty membership.

+Term faculty appointments who are Associate Graduate Faculty members may be eligible for full Graduate Faculty membership under specific circumstance defined below.
+(See Appendix G.1.1).

+Rights and Responsibilities

 A full member of the graduate faculty can teach at the graduate level (currently indicated as 500 and 600 level courses).
 For graduate faculty membership in other majors (including interdepartmental majors), faculty members need to apply for appointment using the approach established by the other programs’ governance document.
 A full member of the graduate faculty may be the chair of a program of study committee (and therefore serve as the major supervisor of the student) for the degree level (doctoral or master's level) up to and including the highest degree level they achieved.
 A full member with a master's level degree can co-chair a Ph.D. committee as long as the other co-chair is a full member with a doctoral level degree.
 A full member of the graduate faculty can serve as a member on any program of study committee.
 A full member of the graduate faculty is eligible to serve as Director of Graduate Education for Master's and Doctoral Programs and Director of Certificate Studies in Graduate Certificate programs.

-a term faculty appointment and who has a eif approved demonstrate a perspective ing them,raduate aculty embership ommitteeuate

-G.2.
+G.1.1.
+Term Faculty Requesting Full Graduate Faculty Membership G.1.1

+Eligibility

+An Associate Graduate Faculty Member who has a term faculty appointment and who has served as such for a period of approximately 5 or more years, may, in rare circumstances, be eligible for nomination as a full member of the Graduate Faculty.
+Such a candidate will have an outstanding history of graduate student advising, research, and be an active participant in their program’s curriculum.
+Such an application must have the full support of the departmental chair, the DOGE and the programs graduate faculty members.

+Procedure for Membership

+All of the processes to be followed for a nomination will be those for a regular renewal, with the exception of the following.
+First, a nomination letter should contain a much greater level of justification.
+In effect, the nomination for Full Membership status, if approved would confers the privileges of a tenured research faculty with respect to Graduate Education, and the letter should demonstrate a perspective mindful of that privilege and detail significant past accomplishments in the applicants history within the graduate program considering them for full membership.
+Second, the nomination must also include a letter of support from the nominating units Promotion and Tenure Committee, or an equivalent thereof.
+Third, after review of the application by the Graduate Faculty Membership Committee, if the nomination for Full membership is satisfactory to the committee, the nomination will be subject to consideration and a full vote of the Graduate Council, by regular council procedures.
+Both or either the Graduate Faculty Membership Committee or the Graduate Council may request additional supplements, edits, or other changes to the nomination as they deem necessary to ensure rigor of the nomination process.G.2.
 Graduate Faculty Associate Membership

 Eligibility